Illness representation profiles and biopsychosocial well-being: A longitudinal study in haematopoietic cell transplantation recipients

 dc.subject.enwell-being

-dc.titleIllness representation profiles and biopsychosocial well-being: a longitudinal study in hematopoietic cell transplantation recipients
+dc.titleIllness representation profiles and biopsychosocial well-being: A longitudinal study in haematopoietic cell transplantation recipients

 dc.title.journalBritish Journal of Health Psychology